ludufre/xmworkers/README.md

 # XMWorkers - XMRig Open Source Dashboard

-Based on http://workers.xmrig.info, but Open Source and with some extras.
+Based on https://github.com/xmrig/xmrig-workers with some extras.

 I recently started in the mining world.
 But because of the price of GPUs I looked for an alternative to mine with CPU.
 So I got to know XMRig and started using it together with the dashboard made available by its creators.
 But I missed some things on that dashboard.
 So I decided to implement some things on my own.